-Whitin the experiments instrument, incentives are provided to encourage European robot manufacturers and research institutes to work together on an operational level, with tangible and measurable results to accelerate the development of technologies and their deployment into new application scenarios.
+Whitin the experiments instrument, incentives are provided that encourage European robot manufacturers and research institutes to work together on an operational level, with tangible and measurable results to accelerate the development of technologies and their deployment into new application scenarios.

-It is worth saying that the experiments instrument is a well-proven backbone of the ECHORD project and it has been revised and improved in the ECHORD++ project.
+It is worth to say that the experiments instrument is well-proven backbone of the ECHORD project and it has been revised and improved in the Echord++ project.